isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 if the new configuration is valid, uses the new configuration.
-If the new configuration proves to be invalid, the server retains its current configuration; however, in some cases a fatal error message is logged indicating that the server no longer provides any service: a working configuration must be loaded as soon as possible.
+If the new configuration proves to be invalid, the server retains its current configuration; however, in some cases a fatal error message is logged indicating that the server is no longer providing any service: a working configuration must be loaded as soon as possible.

 .. _dhcp4-configuration: